-TNC Fee Additional fee per trip provided by Uber, Lyft, or other ride service Taxi license fees and other s have declined since the intro Increasing the price of these limiting car trips and suppor oduction of this n services could re ew ride services.
-Current rate is 1.4% - goes to PPA and PSD.
-Outside of permit fees, some jurisdictions charge by trip: NYC \$2.75 in Manhattan, Chicago \$0.72, and MD \$0.25 Transit Fare Increase Increase price to use \$74 (Local) 20% increase SEPTA service \$74 (Local) 20% increase Raising the price on transit service can improve total revenue, but can also decrease the number of unlinked passenger trips.
-This could have unintended concernences resulting increased concertion SEPTA's current fare structure is consistent with peer agencies.
+TNC Fee Additional fee per trip provided by Uber, Lyft, or other ride service Taxi license fees and other s have declined since the intro Increasing the price of these limiting car trips and support Current rate is 1.4% - goes to PPA and PSD.
+Outside of permit fees, some jurisdictions charge by trip: NYC \$2.75 in Manhattan, Chicago \$0.72, and MD \$0.25 Transit Fare Increase Increase price to use SEPTA service Raising the price on transit s can also decrease the numb could have unintended cons and decreased use, especials SEPTA's current fare structure is consistent with peer agencies.
 The base fare of \$2.50 coincides with: WMATA \$2.00, CTA \$2.50, and NYC MTA \$2.75.
-Fee in Lieu of Transportatio n Improvements Charge fee for new land development in lieu of required highway improvements which are impractical/infeasible for a given site Used by PennDOT by policy suburban settings.
-Fees used strategies to address the tra PA Municipalities Planning C impact fees for this purpose d by public agend insportation netw Code authorizes r ties towards broader vork municipalities to charge Done by PennDOT as part of "Alternative Transportation Plan" process.
+Fee in Lieu of Transportatio Charge fee for new land development in lieu of required highway improvements which are impractical/infeasible for a given site Low (proportional to amount of new development) Equal to cost of otherwise-required highway improvements Done by PennDOT as part of "Alternative Transportation Plan" process. n Improvements Used by PennDOT by policy in appropriate urban, exurban and suburban settings.
+Fees used by public agencies towards broader strategies to address the transportation network PA Municipalities Planning Code authorizes municipalities to charge impact fees for this purpose; however, there is limited flexibility in what funds can be used for.
 Used by some municipalities in Philadelphia region, particularly Montgomery County.
-Fee in Lieu of Parking what funds can be used for.
-Create new fee for Center City commercial office space Currently, Center City has ow and continues to expand.
-Du and business/travel activity negative impacts occur.
-Cha \$41 (Philadelphia) ver 41 million squ ve to the density at peak times, co \$1 per square foot of commercial office space dare feet of office space of this development ongestion and other Miami Beach charges a onetime fee of \$35,000 per space under the parking requirement.
-City of Santa Monica allows businesses in designated area the ability to Tax Increment Financing (TIF) negative impacts occur.
-Cha mitigation strategies as well transit.
-Set aside a portion new (property) tax revenue to fund public transportation improvements.
-Pennsylvania's TRID (Transit program encourages private Foregone tax revenue can ca (school districts, fire/police s l as incentivize co Low (depends on scale of districts created and nature of development projects) t Revitalization In e development as ause undue burd Property tax revenues for designated areas/projects westment District) t mass transit hubs en on other groups pay \$1.50 per square foot.
-Chicago - 131 TIF districts with tax receipts totaling \$500M in 2006 Denver- Leveraged \$5B in private investment by committing to \$500M of TIF subsidies from 1995-2005.
+Create new fee for Center City commercial office space \$41 (Philadelphia) \$1 per square foot of commercial office space Miami Beach charges a onetime fee of \$35,000 per space under Fee in Lieu of Parking Currently, Center City has over 41 million square feet of office space and continues to expand.
+Due to the density of this development and business/travel activity at peak times, congestion and other negative impacts occur.
+Charging this fee could fund traffic mitigation strategies as well as incentivize commuters to travel via transit. the parking requirement.
+City of Santa Monica allows businesses in designated area the ability to pay \$1.50 per square foot.
+Tax Increment Financing (TIF) Set aside a portion new (property) tax revenue to fund public transportation improvements.
+Low (depends on scale of districts created and nature of development projects) Property tax revenues for designated areas/projects Chicago - 131 TIF districts with tax receipts totaling \$500M in 2006 Denver- Leveraged \$5B in Pennsylvania's TRID (Transit Revitalization Investment District) program encourages private development at mass transit hubs Foregone tax revenue can cause undue burden on other groups (school districts, fire/police services, etc.) that would otherwise benefit from revenue. private investment by committing to \$500M of TIF subsidies from 1995-2005.